matthew-brett/dsfe/projects/rubric.md

 DSFE 2018 project grading rubric
 ================================

-**This rubric is tentative.
-It needs to be approved by a moderator.**

 Your total project mark is out of 100.
 This mark in turn makes up 70% of your course grade.

 There are two components to this assessment: the project and your contribution.
 72% of the project marks are for the project itself; see